Monday, September 9, 2013

 Mixed-sex Bathing in a Japanese Konyokuburo

-Many people have asked me questions about public mixed-sex hot springs, called Konyokuburo (混浴風呂) in Japanese: What exactly does Konyokuburo mean?
+Many people have questions about public mixed-sex hot springs, what the Japanese call Konyokuburo (混浴風呂): What exactly does Konyokuburo mean?
 Is it embarrassing?
 Where does it happen?
 Why would men and women who are strangers bathe together?
 Is it sexual?
 Are people completely naked?

-Of course, everyone is naked.
-This is Japan, where the only suit allowed in ninety-nine percent of onsens is your birthday suit.
+In the past, everyone was naked.
+The only suit allowed in most onsens was the birthday suit.
 People do use towels to cover their bodies when walking about the hot spring facilities, but these towels are just a tad larger than an American hand towel.
 A man usually holds it in front of his genitals when walking between baths or sitting outside of one.
-A woman might be able to cover up the area between the breast and her genitalia with her towel.
-Towels are not allowed in the water, so complete nakedness reign in the baths.
-Covering one’s hair with a towel is acceptable as long as the towel does not enter the water.
+A woman might be able to cover up the area between the breasts and genitalia with her towel.
+Towels are not allowed in the water, so nakedness usually reigns.
+Covering one’s hair with a towel is acceptable if the towel does not enter the water.

 The two kanjis for konyokuburo (混浴) translate into the English words mix and bathtub.
 There are many places in Japan where men and women bathe together, but they are not all konyokuburo.
 Kazokuburos (家族風呂) and kashikiriburos (貸切風呂) are similar in that male and female bathers can enjoy being together.
 The important distinction is that konyokuburos are public.
 Anyone can enter at any time.
 You may end up bathing with complete strangers—some might be stranger than you would like.
 Most of the people are pleasant.
 I just recently enjoyed two outdoor konyokuburus in Tsubame Onsen, Niigata, and everyone was friendly and gracious.